Gero-Marten/JudaS-Plus/README.md

   * #### Self-Learning

-JudaS implements a persisted learning algorithm, managing a file named experience.bin.
+JudaS implements a persisted learning algorithm, managing a file named JudaS.exp.

-It is a collection of one or more positions stored with the following format (similar to in memory Brainlearn Transposition Table):
+It is a collection of one or more positions stored with the following format (similar to in memory JudaS ++ Transposition Table):

 - _best move_
 - _board signature (hash key)_